Action For Rhinos

 • Northern Sumatran: Assumed extinct

 • The exact number is unknown.
-The Indonesian government's official estimate is 80 individuals.
-However, the African rhino specialist Group estimates the actual figure is closer to 34-47 (correct as of September 2023).
+The Indonesian government's official estimate is no more than 80 individuals.
+However, the African Rhino Specialist Group estimates the actual figure is closer to 34-47 (correct as of September 2024).

 • The eastern (Borneo) Sumatran rhino was declared extinct in the wild in Malaysian Boneo in April 2015.
 There are thought to be 2 or 3 left in Kalimantan, the Indonesian side of Borneo including a captive female named Pahu.